-In winter, check that the ventilation grilles and the exhaust duct have not been blocked by snow, leaves etc. When the outside temperature falls below +10°C the winter covers should be fitted.
-This protects the unit from excessively cold air which could have adverse effects on the performance of the unit.
+In winter, check that the ventilation grilles and the exhaust duct system have not been blocked by snow, leaves, etc.

+When the outside temperature falls below +8°C, the winter cover should be fitted.
+This protects the unit from excessively cold air which could have adverse effects on the performance of the unit

-Note: The winter covers should also be attached if the vehicle is taken out of service for an extended period, or while it is being cleaned on the outside.
+You should also attach the winter cover if the vehicle is taken out of service for a longer period of time or while it is being cleaned from the outside.